Southside Johnny: 2000s

 On July 11, 2020, Southside Johnny and the Asbury Jukes played the first major concert in New Jersey during the pandemic, playing a Drive-In Concert at Monmouth Racetrack in Oceanport, New Jersey.
 More than 1,000 vehicles attended, with patrons staying in their cars for the performance.
 In lieu of clapping, horns were honked in a show of appreciation of the music.

+On December 20, 2024, Southside Johnny announced his retirement from touring for health reasons.
+The announcement on the band's website reads: "After a hugely successful 50-year run with his band Southside Johnny and the Asbury Jukes, touring non-stop throughout the U.S and overseas, 'Southside Johnny' Lyon has made the decision to retire from touring in order to manage ongoing health issues."